grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 I'll be looking at the fictional and meta aspects of each of these pillars.
 The fiction adds a degree of consistency and realism that ground the setting, while the meta aspects support the fantasy of playing a monster.

-### 1. The monsters are real
+### 1. Monsters are people

-The core conceit of urban fantasy is, of course, that monsters are real, and in *Curseborne* these monsters are the capital-A Accursed.
+The core conceit of urban fantasy is, of course, that monsters are not only real but they are also *people*.
+In particular, they are usually the protagonists of the game.

+In *Curseborne* these monsters are the capital-A Accursed.
 The world is filled with curses, but the Accursed are more cursed than most.
 So cursed they have internalised this power to become your standard spread of urban fantasy monsters: lycanthropes, vampires and others.
 And, of course, with their curses come supernatural powers and access to magic, because it's not urban fantasy without cool powers.

 ### 2. A darker world